deaneyang/blog/_posts/2022-07-31-Connection.md

 </p>

 <p>
-There in fact is already a natural way to differentiate a section.
+There is already a natural way to differentiate a section.
 Its differential, Jacobian, or pushforward defines for each $m \in M$, a linear map
 $$
 s_*: T_mM \rightarrow T_{s(m)}B.
 $$